ernurator/Django-Course-2022-Project/README.md

 [Here](./BF%20Django%20Project%20%5BSpring%202022%5D.postman_collection.json) you can find structured package for Postman with requests to all existing API endpoints.

+[Here](https://drive.google.com/file/d/1_RCNWqT9a20A1Q-k-2VYP3aaTSAWxehJ/view?usp=sharing) you can find class diagram for the project.

 ## How to run locally

 ```bash